 Photos are taken from the yahoo search are credited to the respective photographers.

 This city has left a good impression on me and it is my current favourite U.S city among the ones I visited so far.

 Las Vegas - McCarren International Airport (LAS)

 Before the existence of this airport, Anderson Field is the first airport to serve Las Vegas in 1920.
-It undergo some changes in names and then after world war, Alamo Field was established and after a change of ownership, this field was renamed to McCarren Field in 1948.
+It undergoes some changes in names and then after the world war, Alamo Field was established and after a change of ownership, this field was renamed to McCarren Field in 1948.
 This field allows other airlines to fly to this airport, before that it was dominated by Western Air Express.
-The Casino industry in the 1950s started booming and the airport was officially names as McCarren International Airport in 1968.
+The Casino industry in the 1950s started booming and the airport was officially named as McCarren International Airport in 1968.
 During the 1970s, the airport was furthered expanded to meet the growth in traffic.
 Primary expansion is more gates so that more aircraft could fly to this airport.
 Terminal 1 and 2 were so busy that terminal 3 was built and was opened in 2012.
 Free Wifi was implemented in 2005 allowing the passengers to enjoy the airport even more.
 However, terminal 2 has been demolished, now leaving just terminal 1 and 3 to cater to the airlines and passengers.

 Airlines flying to this airport (July 2016 update)

 Sun Country Airlines

 The traffic I remember seeing at the airport that time (1999)

 National Airlines Boeing 757-200 (Defunct)

 I was lucky to see this special livery aircraft operating for Southwest Airlines